noriakis/metagenome-pipeline/README.md

 The codes are intended to be run on [SHIROKANE Supercomputer](https://gc.hgc.jp/en/) environment.
 Each script submits the necessary jobs by `qsub` in each step per sample. `infile` package must be installed by `gem install inifile`.
 The `dir_home_` variable in each script must be set to the pipeline directory holding the `scripts` directory and a user-defined `profile` file specifying the environmental variables while running the script.
 Also, the software directory (e.g. `cutadapt_dir`) should be set to the path to the software.

-Two configure files must be made to specify the sample and project information as below.
+Two configuration files must be made to specify the sample and project information as below.

 - `info.raw_data.cfg`